WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 30 July 2025
 I have rewritten the controller driver and I brought it to a decent state, no longer triple faults, but some things are still missing.
 However it's looking good and I think I can implement the rest of the features.

+## 1 August 2025
+It seems I have hit a dead wall with debugging VGA.
+Something is up with how debug! is wired when init. the whole Kernel and I have ran out of ideas how to tinker with it to talk to my VGA.
+VGA is working but if I want to use the macro, it still gets sent to Serial, even after writting a whole new "translation" layer to send my buffer instead of serial's one.
+I don't know :( .